 Gathering and saving Tomatoes seeds is different.
-To save tomato seed you need to pick a ripe fruit, scoop out pulp with the seeds and put in jar of water.
+To save tomato seed you need to pick a ripe fruit, scoop out pulp with the seeds and place in jar of water.
 Swill it around for couple of day and the seed will separate from the pulp and then you can fish the seed out and dry for storage.
 Many tomatoes plants sold are F1 hybrids and these are not suitable for seed saving.
+Neither are plants which cross pollinate such as courgettes, squashes and cucumbers.

-Rocket is great; other easy seeds to save and germinate are Lettuce, Tomatoes, all of the Pea and Bean family, many annuals such as Cornflowers, Nasturtium, Poppy Seeds, Morning Glory, Marigold, Calendula, Nigella, and Sweet Peas.
+Rocket is great the seed pods which form after flowering are full of tiny rocket seeds.
+Other easy seeds to save are Tomatoes, all of the Pea and Bean family, many annuals such as Cornflowers, Nasturtium, Poppy Seeds, Morning Glory, Marigold, Calendula, Nigella, and Sweet Peas.

 How to Clean and Store Seed